Marine turtle biology, research and conservation

 North West, Hoskyn and Wreck Islands are the most important green turtle nesting areas, while Wreck, Erskine and Masthead are the most important loggerhead turtle rookeries.

 Nearby Bundaberg coast also supports the Pacific region's largest breeding population of loggerhead turtles.

 Resorts on Heron Island and Lady Elliot Island and the Heron Island Research Station allow visitors to stay overnight and go turtle watching.

 Camping by permit is allowed on Lady Musgrave, Tryon, Masthead and North West Islands.
 Wreck and Hoskyn Islands are closed to the public.

-A good place to see these nesting turtles and emerging hatchlings is Mon Repos Conservation Regional Park or through visiting the Mon Repos Turtle Centre.
+A good place to see these nesting turtles and emerging hatchlings is Mon Repos Conservation Park or through visiting the Mon Repos Turtle Centre.
 Bookings are essential and can be made from 1 September through the Bundaberg Visitor Information Centre.

 Experienced staff and facilities for turtle watching including an information centre will ensure you get the most from your encounter with a sea turtle at Mon Repos.

 Access to the nesting beach at Mon Repos is controlled.
 This ensures the turtles aren't disturbed.